August 09, 2018

 - Communicate with them, be quick to listen and slow to speak, and even slower to get angry (James 1:19).

 - Be consistent and authentic.

-I have not mastered intentional parenting, but here are a few practical tips I have found along the way:
+I have not mastered intentional parenting, but here are a few practical things I have learned along the way.

 Redemptive discipline, patience, and tone of voice all need to work together when dealing with disciplinary issues.

 Tough situations are guaranteed to come up, they're a normal part of life.
 But always remember the God you serve and His plans for you and your children.